P06 Designing and Developing Learning Materials for ILT and VILT Experiences

 Laptop computer with MS Word and PowerPoint installed

-Senior Learning Strategist
+CEO and Learning Strategist

 Hadiya Nuriddin has two decades of experience in learning strategy, instructional design, elearning development, and facilitation.
 She worked in corporate learning before choosing to found her firm, Duets Learning, where she’s worked with a wide array of companies on a variety of topics.
 She speaks at events and industry conferences and travels teaching courses for the Association for Talent Development (ATD).
 Hadiya holds an MEd in curriculum studies, an MA in writing, and the Certified Professional in Talent Development (CPTD) designation.
 She is the author of the book StoryTraining: Selecting and Shaping Stories That Connect, published by ATD.